Why are you making this RSA-911 Edit Checker available?

 Is the RSA-911 Edit Checker Accessible?

-Yes, with the v220.127.116.11 release, the RSA-911 Edit Checker is now fully accessible as validated with Accessibility Tools testing as well as passing Microsoft’s Accessibility Insights.
+Yes, Edit Checker is fully accessible as validated with Accessibility Tools testing as well as passing Microsoft’s Accessibility Insights.

 What rules and data validation items does the tool include?

-The tool incorporates the current rules and data validation items, described in the Rehabilitation Services Administration (RSA) November 2017 document titled RSA-911 Edit Specification V5).
-It will also include optional rules sets developed by collaborators and VR state agencies.
+The tool incorporates the rules and data validation items as described in the Rehabilitation Services Administration (RSA) document titled RSA-911 Edit Specification.
+To see which versions are supported, please see our homepage and “latest news” features.

 How secure is the RSA-911 Edit Checker with respect to the data?

 The RSA 911 Edit Checker tool runs locally on your machine and your data is never sent anywhere else.
-We have also incorporated the following security protections within the tool to help protect PII while on your desktop.
+We have also incorporated the following security protections within the tool to help protect personally identifiable information (PII) while on your desktop.